PickYourOwn.org

 Step 5 - Cook the beets

 Put similar sized beets (hopefully, they're ALL of a similar size so they take the same time to cook) together with enough boiling water to cover them and cook until tender (usually about 30 to 45 minutes in an open pot, or 10 - 15 minutes in a pressure cooker).
-Drain and discard the liquid (it would weaken the pickling solution).

 Step 6 - Cool the beets

 You can pour ice over them, or just let them cool on their own.
-It's just to coll them enough so you can handle them to remove the skins, stems, roots and then slice or quarter them.
+It's just to cool them enough so you can handle them to remove the skins, stems, roots and then slice or quarter them.

 Step 7 - Trim, peel and slice

 Trim off the roots and stems.
 The skins should easily slide off.
-Slice the beets into ¼-inch slices.
-You can leave the beets whole (if they are small, say 1 inch or less), or quarter them or slice them into 1/4 inch slices.
+Slice the beets into 1/4-inch slices.
+You can leave the beets whole (if they are small, say 1 inch or less), or quarter them or slice them into 1/4-inch slices.
 This is to help more fit in the jars and to help the seasoning to penetrate them better.

 Step 8 - (Optional) Slice the onions.